-SQL Server Non-Clustered Index with Real-time Examples
+Non-Clustered Index in SQL Server with Examples

-The SQL Server non-clustered index is analogous to an index of a textbook.
-That means the data is stored in one place and the index is stored in another place.
+In the Non-Clustered Index, the arrangement of data in the index page or table will be different from the arrangement of data in the actual table.
+The data is stored in one place and the index is stored in another place.
 Moreover, the index will have pointers to the storage location of the actual data.

 In the index table, the data is stored either in the ascending or descending order of the index key which does not make any effect or changes to the actual data stored in the table.